1988 International Open

-The 1988 Fidelity Unit Trusts International Open was a professional ranking snooker tournament that took place from August to September 1988 at Trentham Gardens in Stoke-on-Trent, England.
+The 1988 International Open (officially the 1988 Fidelity Unit Trusts International Open) was a professional ranking snooker tournament that took place from August to September 1988 at Trentham Gardens in Stoke-on-Trent, England.

 Steve Davis retained the title by defeating Jimmy White 12–6 in the final.
 Frame 5 of the match between Tony Drago and Danny Fowler was the fastest frame in the history of professional Snooker, with Drago winning 62–0 after just 3 minutes.
+In the final, Davis became the first player to achieve 3 century breaks in a row.